skwh/three-card/index.md

 The goal of the game is to have no cards in your hand or playable for you.

-This is a "stacking game" where each player takes a turn to place a card on top of a pile.
+This is a "stacking game" where each player takes a turn to place a card on top of a** pile**.
 The card played must be of equal or higher value to the card below it, with exceptions for **special cards**.

 The order of turns is done counterclockwise, or from the left of the dealer.

 ### Card Values

-The order of card values is as follows, from the lowest value to the highest value.
+The order of card values is given below, from the lowest value to the highest value.
 1. 3
 2. 4